Francis Onslow Barrington Foote

-Francis "Frank" Onslow Barrington Foote (1850 – 26 February 1911) was a British colonel in the Royal Artillery, the Commandant of the Royal Military School of Music, and an opera singer in London.
+Francis Onslow Barrington Foote (1850 – 26 February 1911) was a British colonel in the Royal Artillery, the Commandant of the Royal Military School of Music, and an opera singer in London.

 Early life

 He was born Portsea Island, Q1, 1850, the son of General William Francis Foote and Dinah Jane (Nina) Foote (born Nicholls).

 Military career

 After education at the Royal Military Academy Woolwich, Barrington Foote entered the Royal Artillery in 1869 and was promoted to captain in 1879, to major in 1885, to lieutenant-colonel in 1892, and to colonel in 1899.
 He served in Afghanistan and received a campaign medal in 1880.
 He was Deputy Assistant Adjutant and Quartermaster General at Alexandria in the Anglo-Egyptian War in 1882 and received despatches medal, 4th class Medjidie, Khedive's star.
 He was Aide-de-Camp to Lord Hobart, Governor of Madras, to the Marquess of Ripon, Governor-General of India, and to the Inspector-General, Royal Artillery.

 Barring Foote was the President of the Royal Artillery Band Committee and was from 1900 to 1905 the Commandant of the Royal Military School of Music; his successor as Commandant was Sir Alfred Granville Balfour.
 Foote's predecessor as Commandant was Colonel Farquhar Glennie (1843–1922).